Kzoz/pick_place-robot/docs/index.md

 ## Metal Fittings(Kanamono) Picking System

 **Detect presence, Pick, Weigh, Place, Convey and Arrange Metal Fittings' System** Some part of the system won't be disclosed.
-Only some parts surrounding the pick-place system will be explained.

 ### Contents